 Rachel Kilday RVN

 Hi, I’m Rachel.
-I am the newest member of the nursing team.
 I grew up in Cumnock in Ayrshire with a love for animals of all shapes and sizes and so decided that Veterinary Nursing was the perfect career choice for me.
-After completing my degree at Napier University in 2013 I moved to Port William to live with my soon to be husband, Jeffery.
-We currently have 2 crazy Spaniels, Pixie and Bear although I intend to add more dogs to the clan at some point!
+After completing my degree at Napier University in 2013 I moved to the Stranraer area.
+I currently have 2 crazy Spaniels, Pixie and Bear although I intend to add more dogs to the clan at some point!